open-runtimes/open-runtimes/runtimes/node-20.4/README.md

 }
 ```

 - To handle dependencies, you need to have `package.json` file.
-Dependencies will be automatically cached and installed, so you don't need to include `node_modules` folder in your function.
+To install those dependencies, pass `OPEN_RUNTIMES_BUILD_COMMAND="npm install"` during build.

 - The default entrypoint is `index.js`.
 If your entrypoint differs, make sure to configure it using `INTERNAL_RUNTIME_ENTRYPOINT` environment variable, for instance, `INTERNAL_RUNTIME_ENTRYPOINT=src/app.js`.